 How the triple net lease favors the tenant

-Triple net leases do allow you a little bit of your own freedom as a tenant.
+Why do a triple net lease?
+Triple net leases allow you a little bit of your own freedom as a tenant.
 Because you will be taking on the costs of taxes, insurance, and maintenance, the base rent is typically lower than it otherwise would be.

 It is also possible that with proper negotiation the landlord will be willing to take on some of the expenses.
 They might cover utilities or certain types of repairs.